Marina-Banov/Quizzies/README.md

 On the home screen, you can choose to create your quiz or select one of the existing quizzes.
 All the quizzes you create and the few default ones are displayed in a list, and you can either view them, edit them or delete them.

+You can also import or export the database in JSON format.

 ![Home page](/images/HomePage.png "Home page")

 Pressing the *Play* button will open the selected quiz in Presentation mode.
 This is a tool that you can use when your group of friends gathers around (live or online) to answer all the questions you, the trivia king, collected and are now presenting to them.
 All the categories and questions will be previewed, as you press the *Previous* and *Next* buttons at the bottom of the screen.